trickl/llm-patch/docs/hypothesis_overhaul_plan.md

 Deliverable: maintainable prompt codebase and lightweight checklists for future agents.

-Status: ✅ Implemented via `prompt_fragments.py` (shared sections + JSON schema reminders) and `docs/guided_loop_checklist.json`, which is also embedded directly into each prompt to keep lifecycle rules front and center.
+Status: ✅ Implemented via `prompt_fragments.py` (shared sections + JSON schema reminders) and `docs/guided_loop_checklist.json`; as of 2025-12-15 the checklist remains documented but is no longer embedded verbatim in every prompt to avoid unnecessary token overhead.

 ---